 Our graduate students have their own lecture series, the German Colloquium.
 Students use this opportunity to get feedback on upcoming conference papers, seminar papers, or segments of dissertations in progress.

 Our Department lecture series, Die Fruchtbringende Gesellschaft, showcases visiting speakers during the year.
-See Events for upcoming lectures.

 The Scandinavian Program sponsors a weekly Swedish Conversation Group and Coffee Hour.
 Students, faculty, and native speakers in the community speak Swedish in a relaxed environment, get to know others who share their interest in Scandinavia, and sometimes also converse in Danish and Norwegian, depending on the participants.